 Another official lamented that the Federal Personnel Manual (FPM) is no longer maintained.
-According to a 2014 OPM guide, the FPM was an OPM "system for publishing personnel regulations, policy, and issuing instructions to Federal agencies," and was abolished in 1993.88 According to roundtable participants, it contained a history of federal personnel policies; users could trace policies back to their origins to understand why they were enacted.
+According to a 2014 OPM guide, the FPM was an OPM "system for publishing personnel regulations, policy, and issuing instructions to Federal agencies," and was abolished in 1993.87 According to roundtable participants, it contained a history of federal personnel policies; users could trace policies back to their origins to understand why they were enacted.
 One official called the FPM the "encyclopedia of human capital" in the federal government.
-Without the FPM, HR professionals rely on fact sheets and one-pagers that may detail a policy but do not explain its history and development.
+Without the FPM, roundtable participants explained that HR professionals rely on fact sheets and one-pagers that may detail a policy but do not explain its history and development.
+Participants argued that without this knowledge, HR professionals are more likely to be ridged in their interpretations of HR policy, and therefore be less likely to work with hiring managers to help the managers accomplish their hiring goals.